Why Savings Rates Are So Low in America — And What It Reveals About Consumer Debt

 Editorial Disclaimer

 This article is for educational and informational purposes only.
-The content presented seeks to explain economic, behavioral, and institutional mechanisms related to investing, financial planning, and long-term wealth building.
+It is designed to explain economic, behavioral, and institutional factors related to low savings rates, consumer debt, household financial pressure, recurring expenses, digital consumption, budgeting margin, and long-term financial stability.

 Klapper, L., & Lusardi, A. (2020).
 Financial literacy and financial resilience: Evidence from around the world.
 Financial Management, 49(3), 589–614. https://doi.org/10.1111/fima.12283